xwshiba/ods-ci/README.md

      * Test user credentials.
      * Browser webdriver to use for testing.

+     **Note** for ope tests, it is recommended to use `chrome` as browser to witness the automated testing process.
+If using `headlesschrome`, the tests will only run in the background.

+     Also, `test-variables.yml.example` **only** includes the **ncecessary credentials** for running ope tests.
+Check `main` branch to review all the credentials needed for other tests.

   1. Run this script that will create the virtual environment, install the required packages and kickoff the Robot test suite
     ```bash